theia-log/theia/docs/source/collector.rst

 =======================

 Theia collector is the main process that aggregates events from multiple sources.
-This is a WebSocker socket server that exposes endpoints for pushing and retrieving events.
+This is a WebSocket socket server that exposes endpoints for pushing and retrieving events.
 When retrieving events, the client must always supply a filter.

-All exposed APIs are designed as event-streams - i.e you can push event at any time reusing the same websocket without specifiying the number of events that will be pushed.
-Similarily when retrieving events, you will receive the filter results without notification of the number of total matching events.
-The client will receive an event data message asynchornously - the only guarantee is that the event message itself is consistent (you won't receive a half-message, either the full event passes through or none of it).
+All exposed APIs are designed as event streams - i.e you can push event at any time reusing the same websocket without specifying the number of events that will be pushed.
+Similarly when retrieving events, you will receive the filter results without notification of the number of total matching events.
+The client will receive an event data message asynchronously - the only guarantee is that the event message itself is consistent (you won't receive a half message, either the full event passes through or none of it).

 The collector exposes a real-time event stream as well that pushes events that match